-Concurrent I/O improves the performance of regular files on a VxFS file system without the need for extending namespaces and presenting the files as devices.
+Concurrent I/O improves the performance of regular files on a VxFS file system.
 This simplifies administrative tasks and allows databases, which do not have a sequential read/write requirement, to access files concurrently.
 This chapter describes how to use the Concurrent I/O feature.